Find rest and spiritual renewal

 The Friends of St. Benedict

 The Friends of St. Benedict is the local chapter of the national organization of the same name.
 Our group is led by William Reed, a former religious and monk.
-Every month, on the third Wednesday at 3:30 pm in the chapel, we begin with Evening Prayer and Lectio Divina and continue with study of the Rule of St. Benedict as a paradigm of Christian living.
+Every month, on the third Wednesday at 3:30pm in the chapel, we begin with Evening Prayer and Lectio Divina.
+We continue with study of the Rule of St. Benedict, as a paradigm of Christian living, and we also study both a selected traditional and a contemporary author from the longstanding Christian spiritual tradition.
 These practices are accompanied by a vibrant discussion that respects and honors a diversity of views.